WCSCourses/WWPG_2022/manuals/exercise_bacterial/Task2_georeferencing.md

 Align the sequences in seaview as you were shown in the [Phylogenetics module](manuals/module_phylogenetics/module_phylogenetics.m) and save the file as `All.aln`.

-You should now have a file containing 24 taxa each 2.5MB long.
-Most of the sites in this alignment will be conserved and not provide useful information for phylogenetic inference, so we will shorten the alignment by extracting the variable sites using the program `snp-sites` by typing:
+This file contains 24 taxa each 2.5MB long.
+Most of the sites in this alignment will be conserved and not provide useful information for phylogenetic inference, so we will shorten the alignment by extracting the variable sites using the program `snp-sites`.
+We have already run this command for you.

 ```
-# Type the below in the command line:
+# Type the below in the command line
-snp-sites -o All_snps.aln All.aln
+#snp-sites -o All_snps.aln All.aln
 ```

 ### Step 3: Build a phylogenetic tree from the SNP data in your genome alignment